Do We Need A Fish Pedicure Warning?

-As strange as it may sound, a fish pedicure is an unconventional beauty procedure in which common pedicure tools have been replaced by fish.
+A fish pedicure warning has been issued, as strange as it may sound, a fish pedicure is an unconventional beauty procedure in which common pedicure tools have been replaced by fish.
 Clients in need of an effective foot treatment visit beauty salons that offer fish pedicures in order to acquire a softer and smoother skin.

 This intriguing beauty trend has become a reason for concern amongst some health officials, and this concern is growing in proportion since the demand for fish pedicure is also increasing in popularity.

+The fish pedicure warning is all because of the little Garra Rufa fish.
 Customers who require this form of foot treatment are prompted to sink their feet into a fish tank filled with numerous small specimens of fish known as garra rufa.
 This species feeds on dead skin tissue, and it is used in pedicure treatments as a way of helping customers achieve healthy looking feet free of unsightly dead tissue and calluses.

 Garra rufa are only a part of the usual foot pedicure as the fish-involving procedure is subsequently continued by a pedicurist.
 Aside from the beneficial aspect of freeing clients from dead skin tissue, fish pedicures are also preferred by people who wish to indulge themselves an unconventional yet relaxing foot treatment.